Macintosh LC: Hardware

-Overall, general performance of the machine was disappointing due to the crippling data bus bottleneck, making it run far slower than the 16 MHz 68020-based Macintosh II from 1987, which had an identical processor but ran almost twice as fast.
-One difference between the Mac II and the Mac LC is the latter had no socket for a 68851 MMU.
-Therefore, it could not take advantage of System 7's virtual memory features.
+Overall performance of the machine was limited by its slower data bus, causing it to perform worse than the 16 MHz 68020-based Macintosh II from 1987, which used the same processor but had a faster system architecture.
+Unlike the Macintosh II, the LC did not include a socket for the 68851 MMU, preventing it from supporting the virtual memory features introduced in System 7.

-The standard configuration included a floppy drive and a 40 MB or 80 MB hard drive, but a version was available for the education market which had an Apple II card in the PDS slot, two floppy drives, and no hard drive.
-The LC was the final Macintosh model to allow for dual internal floppy drives.
-The LC, as with other Macs of the day, featured built-in networking on the serial port using LocalTalk.
-Ethernet was also available as an option via the single PDS slot.
-If the single expansion slot was a limitation, multifunction cards were available combining Ethernet functionality with an MMU or FPU socket.
+The standard configuration included a floppy drive and either a 40 MB or 80 MB hard drive.
+A version marketed for the education sector included an Apple IIe Card in the Processor Direct Slot (PDS), two floppy drives, and no hard drive.
+The LC was the final Macintosh model to support two internal floppy drives.
+Like other Macintosh models of the period, it supported networking through the serial port using LocalTalk.
+Ethernet was available as an option through the PDS slot.
+Multi-function expansion cards were also available that combined Ethernet with an MMU or FPU socket.